bjornakr/donkeyslug/README.md

 * Simple parsing of hand made ascii maps
 * Level generator (square rooms, digs random tunnels until all rooms are connected)
 * Preliminary battle algorithm
+* Basic monster AI
-* Creatures can find their way out of a paper bag - and find the shortest path to whatever they are pursuing
+  - Creatures can find their way out of a paper bag - and find the shortest path to whatever they are pursuing
+  - Creatures have a crude FOV (just a square emanating from a creature, ignores walls)
+  - Creatures will charge at the first creature they see
+* Creatures can pick up and drop items
+* Creatures can consume edibles, which in turn can affect their stats
+* Creatures can use recipes to combine ingredients into something edible and stat-changing (health potions, cake of dexterity, ++)